-The history of La Sivoliere:
+The SPA of La Sivoliere

 You can’t miss the “Sifel Chair,” a creation from Caroline Corbeau, known for her talents as sculptor, designer and painter.
 This amazing piece, a red chair custom made for La Sivoliere, reflects the artistic commitment of the hotel and stands strong, at 4 meters tall, to welcome guests.
 La Sivoliere stands as a true tribute to the Savoy style, with wood and stone construction, yet offers a new look, chic and contemporary, since December 2009.
 The masterminds of this restoration:

 – Pascal Chatron-Michaud, an architect from Megeve, specializing in mountain

 – Tristan Auer, architect and interior designer, creator of the Jules Hotel in Paris, the Almyra in Cyprus, has also worked with well-known designers as Philippe Stark and Christian Liaigre.